hitoshyamamoto/haya/README.md

 > Instantly create and manage local databases with one command

-Fast, modern CLI tool for managing local SQL, NoSQL, and Vector databases with Docker.
+Fast, modern CLI tool for managing local SQL and NoSQL databases with Docker.
 Built for backend developers who need quick database instances for development and testing.

 ## 🚀 Features